 2. Gently press down on the center of the battery pack and at the same time push it to the right.
 When the battery is nearly seated, you will feel a slight resistance.
-Press the battery in carefully until you feel it click into place, then lock the battery lock (figure 4-3).
+Press the battery in carefully until you feel it click into place, then lock the battery lock.

-4.3 Optional Memory Module
+4.3 Memory Module

-Removing an Optional Memory Module
+Removing the Memory Module

-To remove an optional memory module from the 610CT, follow the steps below and refer to figure 4-4.
+To remove the memory module from the computer, follow the steps below and refer to Figures 4-4 and 4-5.

-- 1. Turn off the power to the 610CT.
+- 1. Turn off the power to the computer.
 Disconnect the AC adapter, power cord, and all external cables connected to the computer. - 2.
-Remove the battery pack as described in section 4.2. - 3.
+Remove the battery pack as described in Section 4.2. - 3.
 Turn the computer upside down. - 4.
-Remove two M2.5x4 screws securing the memory module socket cover. - 5.
-Slide your fingernail or a thin object under the cover and remove it (figure 4-4).
+Remove two M2x4 silver screws securing the memory module socket cover. - 5.
+Slide your fingernail or a thin object under the cover and remove it.